Fathers of Confederation: Group photographs and paintings

 Delegates from the Legislatures of Canada, gathering on the steps of Prince Edward Island's Government House for the Charlottetown Conference – Photo by George P. Roberts on September 11, 1864.

 Delegates of the Legislatures of Canada gathering at the Quebec Conference – Photo by Jules I. Livernois on October 27, 1864.

 An 1885 photo of Robert Harris' painting, completed the previous year and titled, Conference at Quebec in 1864, to settle the basics of a union of the British North American Provinces, also known as The Fathers of Confederation.
 The original painting was destroyed in the 1916 Parliament buildings Centre Block fire.
 The scene is an amalgamation of the Charlottetown and Quebec City conference sites and attendees.

+Souvenir Group" photograph published in 1917 commemorating the 1867 Confederation of Canada.
+It features portraits of the "Fathers of Confederation" who participated in the Quebec Conference held in October 1864.

 Other possible claimants to title

 Four other individuals have been labelled as Fathers of Confederation.
 Hewitt Bernard, who was the recording secretary at the Charlottetown Conference, is considered by some to be a Father of Confederation.
 The leaders most responsible for bringing three specific provinces into Confederation after 1867 are also referred to as Fathers of Confederation.